-- For the data collection of economic data the project to modernize and rebuild the existing systems including data entry routines, new functions, and reporting continued. - The new Fisheries Act in Sweden has also resulted in some rebuilding of the system, which has taken some time to complete. - Unique reports types have been developed for data calls. - Yearly manual loading of questionnaires to the data warehouse.
+- For the data collection of economic data the project to modernize and rebuild the existing systems including data entry routines, new functions, and reporting continued. - Unique reports types have been developed for data calls. - Yearly manual loading of questionnaires to the data warehouse. - Data warehouse loading processes have been created. - Implementation of reports in new analysis software, Tableau.